Skip to content

 Behavioral Health Portfolio

-Universal screening of adolescents for depression
+Universal screening of adolescents (age 12-21 years of age) for depression

 Primary care management of depression in adolescent patients

 Partners For Kids can provide personnel to contact your patients who are due for well-visits or follow-up appointments.
-We can also assist in marketing new or changing services to your patients.

-Our staff will work in your office to develop an outreach plan, design outreach materials, and report out on progress.
+Our staff will work in your office to develop an outreach plan, design outreach materials and report out on progress.

 Examples of patient outreach include: